Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Main characterization results

+Let us then introduce a few basic concepts concerning graphs.
+A (labeled and directed) \emph{graph} $\cG=(S,E)$ on an alphabet $\M$ is defined by a finite set of \emph{nodes} $S$ and a subset of labeled edges $E\subseteq S\times S\times \M$.\\ A graph $\cG=(S,E)$ on the alphabet $\langle M \rangle$ is \emph{complete} if for all $a \in S$, for all $i \in \langle M \rangle$, there exists at least one node $b \in S$ such that the edge $e=(a,b,i) \in E$.
 This definition of completeness is borrowed from automata theory, and requires that from any node there is at least one outgoing edge labeled by $i$, for every symbol $i\in \M$.
-It is thus different from the classical notion of completeness of (unlabeled) graphs, requiring the existence of all edges.
+It is thus different from the classical notion of completeness of (unlabeled) graphs, requiring the existence of all edges.\\ Moreover, a graph $\cG=(S,E)$ on the alphabet $\M$ is said to be \emph{deterministic} if, for all $a\in S$ and $i\in \M$ there exists at most one $b\in \M$ such that $e=(a,b,i)\in E$.